-What's the New Coaching Role for HR Staff?
+What's Involved in the Coaching Role for HR Professionals?

 If you’re an experienced Human Resources professional, you probably think coaching is just another name for what you’ve already been doing for years—helping managers and executives increase their capabilities and knowledge in dealing with people.

 If you feel this way, you are encouraged to think again.
 The skill of coaching, as coaching is taught and practiced today, has the potential to revolutionize the Human Resources relationship with organization managers and executives.

 Coaching is providing feedback, usually to executives, senior managers, and managers, about how to reach their personal best in their organizational leadership role.
 In their capacity as coach, the Human Resources professional will do everything from active listening through providing test results that highlight a manager’s strengths and weaknesses.

 While a business coach usually works with high potential managers, the HR coach may work with every manager and supervisor at every level in the organization.
 This is what makes the Human Resources coaching role so challenging.

 The Traditional HR Coaching Role